 - 1. A completed online application for admission and \$60.00 non-refundable application fee due at the time of application submission - 2.
 Official scores for the Graduate Record Examinations (GRE) taken within the last five (5) years.
-A score of 500 or greater on each of the Verbal and Quantitative sections and a minimum score of 3.5 on the written section is highly recommended.
-For the revised GRE, a minimum score of 151 Verbal; 144 Quantitative; with a minimum score on the written section remaining at 3.5. - 3.
-One official copy of a transcript from each institution attended.
+For the revised GRE, a minimum score of 151 Verbal; 144 Quantitative; with a minimum score on the written section of 3.5 is preferred. - One official copy of a transcript from each institution attended.
 If attended any UTHealth school, an official transcript is not necessary.
 Electronic submission is preferred.
-Transcript(s) should show: - A Baccalaureate degree in nursing earned from an accredited program.
-Applicants must have a grade point average of at least 3.0 on a 4.0 scale. - A completed basic statistics course. - A completed Organic Chemistry I or Biochemistry course within the last 6 years. - 9.
+Transcript(s) should show: - A Baccalaureate degree in nursing earned from an accredited program. - o Applicants must have a grade point average of at least 3.0 on a 4.0 scale. - o A completed basic statistics course. - A completed Organic Chemistry I or Biochemistry course within the last 5 years with a grade of B or better - 4.
 Three satisfactory academic/professional references.
-(Individual references should be provided with an applicant letter of reference form). - 10.
-One official copy of TOEFL score if international applicant.
+(Individual references should be provided with an applicant letter of reference form). - One official copy of TOEFL score if international applicant.
 TOEFL scores can be no more than two years old.
-A minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based exam, or a minimum score of 86 on the internet-based exam. - 11.
-A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees from outside the US. - 12.
-Eligibility for or evidence of unencumbered, current Texas licensure without stipulations to practice as a Registered Nurse in Texas. - 13.
-Documentation of BCLS, Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS) certification.
-CCRN is highly encouraged. - 14.
-A professional curriculum vitae or resume. - 15.
-Documentation on application of minimum work experience for chosen clinical concentration.
+A minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based exam, or a minimum score of 86 on the internet-based exam. - 6.
+A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees from outside the US. - 7.
+Eligibility for or evidence of unencumbered, current Texas licensure without stipulations to practice as a Registered Nurse in Texas. - 8.
+Documentation of BLS, Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS) certification.
+CCRN is highly encouraged. - 9.
+A professional curriculum vitae or resume. - 10.
+Documentation on application of minimum critical care nursing work experience.

 Nurses must be able to demonstrate cognitive skills in critical thinking and logical/analytical thinking.
 Nurses must possess and demonstrate psychomotor skills, including, but not limited to fine motor dexterity, physical strength, coordination, and proper body mechanics.
-Observational skills, such as the ability to hear within the normal decibel range, the ability to read English in regular to extra-fine print, and the ability to palpate/auscultate, are also required.
+Observational skills, such as the ability to hear within the normal decibel range, the ability to read English in regular to extra-fine print, and the ability to palpate/auscultate, are also required. .
+Students must be able to demonstrate these skills, with or without reasonable accommodation.
+See HOOP 101, Disability Accommodation